uc-berkeley-w215/spring2021/README.md

 ## Assignments

 Please check the [list of assignments](/assignments/).
 Up to the midterm on Week 8, there is one assignment per week.
 After the midterm, most of the work is devoted to group projects.
-When homework is assigned, it will be due two hours before the beginning of the live session.
+When homework is assigned, **it will be due 24 hours before the beginning of the live session**.